isamabdullah88/VehicleClassification/README.md

 ### Testing/Evaluation
 - Create a folder named **trainedModels** in the **2_outputs** directory of repo.
-- Download the pre-trained model from this [link]().
+- Download the trained model from this [link](https://drive.google.com/open?id=1TS8xHgp2ad-gq583XUC1tuqim_-b04Vt).
 Place the downloaded file in **2_outputs/trainedModels/** folder in the project.
-- In order to test the pre-trained model, this [notebook](https://github.com/isamabdullah88/VehicleClassification/blob/master/1_code/demo.ipynb) shows simple demo code.
+- In order to test the trained model, this [notebook](https://github.com/isamabdullah88/VehicleClassification/blob/master/1_code/demo.ipynb) shows simple demo code.
 - Please note that all the trained models should reside in **2_outputs/trainedModels/** directory.
 It is highly recommended to give *relative* paths to the models.
 - In order to evaluate[get metrics], use the evaluate method in  [evaluate.py]().
 Please do not forget to place the images folder and annotations mat file in the **0_data** folder of the project.
 Remember to match the annotation matfile exactly with the given matfiles from the dataset.